hpi-dhc/xmen/README.md

 #### Span-based Formats

-Any span-based annotation format (e.g., based on character offsets), can be converted to a xMEN-compatible dataset.
+Any span-based annotation format (i.e., based on character offsets), can be converted to a xMEN-compatible dataset.
 For instance, using [SpanMarker](https://github.com/tomaarsen/SpanMarkerNER) predictions:

 ```python